Evapotranspiration: Soil and irrigation

-Measurement of evapotranspiration
+Measurements

 Direct measurement

 Evapotranspiration can be measured directly with a weighing or pan lysimeter.
 A lysimeter continuously measures the weight of a plant and associated soil, and any water added by precipitation or irrigation.
 The change in storage of water in the soil is then modeled by measuring the change in weight.
 When used properly, this allows for precise measurement of evapotranspiration over small areas.

 Indirect estimation

-Because atmospheric vapor flux is difficult or time consuming to measure directly, evapotranspiration is typically estimated by one of several different methods that do not rely on direct measurement.
+Because atmospheric vapor flux is difficult or time-consuming to measure directly, evapotranspiration is typically estimated by one of several different methods that do not rely on direct measurement.

 Catchment water balance

 Evapotranspiration may be estimated by evaluating the water balance equation for a given area:.
 The water balance equation relates the change in water stored within the basin (S) to its input and outputs:

-In the equation, the change in water stored within the basin (ΔS) is related to precipitation (P)(water going into the basin), and evapotranspiration (ET), streamflow (Q), and groundwater recharge (D)(water leaving the basin).
+In the equation, the change in water stored within the basin (ΔS) is related to precipitation (P) (water going into the basin), and evapotranspiration (ET), streamflow (Q), and groundwater recharge (D) (water leaving the basin).
 By rearranging the equation, ET can be estimated if values for the other variables are known:

 Energy balance

 A second methodology for estimation is by calculating the energy balance.

 where λE is the energy needed to change the phase of water from liquid to gas, Rn is the net radiation, G is the soil heat flux and H is the sensible heat flux.
 Using instruments like a scintillometer, soil heat flux plates or radiation meters, the components of the energy balance can be calculated and the energy available for actual evapotranspiration can be solved.

-The SEBAL and METRIC algorithms solve the energy balance at the earth's surface using satellite imagery.
+The SEBAL and METRIC algorithms solve for the energy balance at the Earth's surface using satellite imagery.
 This allows for both actual and potential evapotranspiration to be calculated on a pixel-by-pixel basis.
 Evapotranspiration is a key indicator for water management and irrigation performance.
 SEBAL and METRIC can map these key indicators in time and space, for days, weeks or years.